Remiswl/Paint/README.md

 # Paint
 A clone of Paint created with __JavaScript__ and __HTML Canvas__.

-The site was made in the frame of my training in 3W Academy.
+The site was made during my training at the 3W Academy.

 ## Launch
 To launch the site, open 'ardoise.html'.